BananaPuncher714/LethalQuantities/README.md

 <summary>Scrap</summary>

 There is 1 scrap configuration file.
-- `Scrap.cfg` -  responsible for all scrap generation
+- `Scrap.cfg` - Responsible for all scrap generation

 These configuration values can be set per moon.
 Store items and items share the same spawning pool and are not separate.